AIV — Apartment Investment and Management Company

 - Revenue Growth: Revenue rose 6% year-over-year and 5.4% sequentially, marking the strongest quarterly growth in over a decade.

-- Funds from Operations (FFO): Expected to be between $2.12 and $2.16 per share for the full year, an 8% increase from prior guidance.
+- Funds from Operations (FFO): Guidance raised to $2.12 - $2.16 per share for the full year, an 8% increase from previous guidance.

 2. Strategic Updates and Business Highlights

-- Portfolio Management: AIR raised $1.7 billion through selective asset sales, achieving prices approximately 15% above pre-COVID levels.
-The proceeds will be used to repay debt and fund new acquisitions.
+- AIR raised $1.7 billion through selective asset sales, achieving prices approximately 15% above pre-COVID levels.

-- Leadership Changes: Welcomed new executives, including John McGrath as EVP, Strategy and Capital Allocation, and Joshua Minix as Co-CIO.
+- New leadership additions: John McGrath as EVP, Strategy and Capital Allocation, and Joshua Minix as Co-CIO, enhancing strategic oversight.

 3. Forward Guidance and Outlook